TeamPandory/pandory500/README.md

 - Many thanks to http://androidarts.com/ for the pixel-art icons used in the RetroArch menus.
 - Lotus Turbo Challenge 2 title screen music used with permission by Barry Leitch.
 Thanks Barry!
 Please support him at his bandcamp here: https://barryleitch.bandcamp.com/
+- Thanks to https://github.com/SimonLarsen/tobutobugirl, as we include TobuTobuGirl as a free rom inside Pandory.

 ## LICENSE
 The whole of the Pandory A500 modification, including reverse-engineered development toolchain, patched 3rd party packages and buildscripts will be released under GPL (or their own respective open-source license) within the next few days.
 We're still tidying things up so that they are usable and pretty.